RekhaVenkatesh/gcdrepo/CodeBook.md

 1. Subject                        : int
 2. Activity                       : Factor w/ 6 levels WALKING,         WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING

-All the columns below are of type: num
+Rest of the columns below are of type: num
-__Note: The data present in the dataset is average of each activity and each subject. __
+Note: The data present in the dataset is average of each activity and each subject.

 3. tBodyAcc-mean()-X
 4. tBodyAcc-mean()-Y